-An "any later version" clause is only effective when a license is supported by a trusted organization with a clear vision for the future of the license.
+An "any later version" clause is only useful when a license is supported by a trusted organization with a clear vision for the future of the license.
 The Atmosphere License is in such an early stage that it could take a very different direction in the future.
 It wouldn't be fair to automatically subject licensors to unpredictable future changes to the license.

 The Atmosphere License is new, so it might be best to use it in simpler licensing scenarios until the license has been reviewed for flaws and possibly revised.
 Such a simple scenario might be where code is the product of just one contributor, or only a few contributors who share the same values and are able to communicate with each other easily.
 If the contributors can coordinate with each other easily, that means they can easily relicense their work when a new version of the Atmosphere License is released.
 But if many different contributors license different parts of a single program to each other under the Atmosphere License, that would mean it would be necessary to contact every single contributor and get their permission before relicensing the program under a new version of the Atmosphere License or under a different license.

 Code licensed under permissive open source licenses, such as the MIT License, the BSD licenses other than the original 4-clause BSD license, and the X11 License, is compatible to be included in an Atmosphere licensed project.
 You generally will need to include additional notices stating that your project contains code subject to the other licenses.

 Code subject to a public domain dedication, such as Creative Commons 0 (CC0), or the Unlicense, is also compatible to be included.